python-poetry/poetry/docs/faq.md

     poetry run pytest tests/ --import-mode importlib
 ```

 `tox` will not do any install.
-Poetry installs all the dependencies and the current package an editable mode.
+Poetry installs all the dependencies and the current package in editable mode.
 Thus, tests are running against the local files and not the built and installed package.

 ### I don't want Poetry to manage my virtual environments.
 Can I disable it?